-The Isotech Nitrogen Boiling Point Apparatus is designed specifically to realize and maintain the liquid/vapor equilibrium (boiling point) of nitrogen or argon, for the calibration of thermometers on the International Temperature Scale of 1990.
+The Isotech Nitrogen Boiling Point Apparatus is designed specifically to realise and maintain the liquid/vapor equilibrium, or the boiling point, of nitrogen or argon for the calibration of thermometers on the International Temperature Scale of 1990.

 The Boiling Point Apparatus is self-contained, and refrigerated by liquid nitrogen or liquid argon, which the user must supply.

 The Boiling Point Apparatus will maintain the liquid-vapor equilibrium, or the boiling point, of nitrogen (-195.198°C) or of argon (-185.8468°C) indefinitely, provided boiled-off gas is replenished.